signalfx/splunk-otel-collector-chart/examples/enable-operator-and-auto-instrumentation/README.md

 </details>

 When you get to the `5.
-Instrument application by setting an annotation` step, you can use the following commands.
+Instrument application by setting an annotation` step, you can use the following commands:
 <details open>
 <summary>Expand for commands to run to add the annotation</summary>